 Although London Insurance Company The Willis Group now owns the naming rights to the building, the largest tenant is United Airlines which occupies 20 of the 110 floors.

-After the Chicago architecture river cruise, consider visiting one of Burham’s many buildings downtown: Macy’s on State Street, Union Station, The Monadnock Building, or The Hotel Burnham to name a few.
+After the Chicago architecture boat cruise, consider visiting one of Burham’s many buildings downtown: Macy’s on State Street, Union Station, The Monadnock Building, or The Hotel Burnham to name a few.

 The cruise, aboard Chicago’s First Lady, lasts about 90 minutes and departs right from the middle of downtown, at the southeast corner of Michigan Avenue Bridge at Wacker Drive.

-Daytime cruises with the Chicago Architecture Foundation (First Lady boat) cost $47 per person.
+Daytime cruises with the Chicago Architecture Foundation (First Lady boat) cost $56 per person.
 On weekend mornings during the summer, there are special photography cruises that pause a few times to help you get that perfect shot.
-Evening tours area also available.
+Evening tours are also available.

 As a note, if you’re visiting during the hot summer months, you’ll want to wear a hat, bring some sunscreen and either purchase water on board, or bring your own.

-Check out this video of all the things to do in Chicago and enjoy your trip 😀
+Check out this video of all the things to do in Chicago and also see our list of the 101 Best Places To Visit in The United States of America 😀

 Like This Article?
 Pin it!